strk/sqlines/README.md

 http://clang.llvm.org/docs/AddressSanitizer.html

 "Note that on OS X you may need to run dsymutil on your binary to have the file:line info in the AddressSanitizer reports."

+Please run CMake with

+-DBUILD_WARNING_LEVEL=CHECKIN

+to avoid failures due to compiler warnings.
 ```

 ## Development